PhD

 be integer, pi³ 2

-be prime numbers (1 £ i £ k), be the field of pi-adic numbers, be
+be prime numbers (1 £ i £ k),

 the pi